The Department of Integrative Physiology

-- High degree of professionalism and ability to maintain
+- A high degree of professionalism and ability to maintain

 - Ability to work effectively in a working environment with

-- Ability to establish and maintain positive and cooperative
+- Ability to build and maintain positive and cooperative working

 - Ability to work independently and as a member of a team.

-- Demonstrated ability to proactively analyze issues in such a
+- Proven ability to proactively analyze issues in such a way as

-way as to foresee possible problems or concerns that may arise and
+to foresee possible problems or concerns that may arise and to

-to develop possible solutions and initiate related action with
+develop possible solutions and initiate related action with little

 - Solid understanding of complex human resources information and